Change WordPress URL Using MySQL

-Change WordPress URL when moving a WordPress website, this can seem like a major task.
+If you’re changing your WordPress URL when moving a WordPress website, this can seem like a major task.
 There is actually a smooth, fast method to changing your WordPress domain with breaking image URLs or other asset URLs.
-Lets get started with our change WordPress URL tutorial.
+Let’s get started with our change WordPress URL tutorial.

 Step 1: Backup Your WordPress Site

 Before you do anything major with your WordPress website, you should always create a complete backup.
-WordPress complete backup include everything inside the “wp-content” folder and the database that holds your WordPress data.
+A complete WordPress backup includes everything inside the “wp-content” folder and the database that holds your WordPress data.

 For more info see our tips on backing up WordPress.